Jacob Collier: Musical style and influences

 Collier comes from a family of musicians and was introduced to music at an early age.
 With the support of his mother, he learned to play various instruments and became acquainted with musical concepts.
 His recording career began in the family home, in a room filled with instruments where his mother used to teach violin lessons.
 He recorded himself singing and playing instruments, mostly covers of jazz standards or pop songs, using a split screen recording technique to display his vocals, and uploaded the recordings to YouTube.
-The videos often featured use of reharmonisation, close harmony, dissonance, microtonality and polyrhythms.
+The videos featured use of reharmonisation, close harmony, dissonance, microtonality, and polyrhythms.

-His more recent releases, which were also uploaded to streaming services, featured unconventional musical elements such as microtonality and complex chords and progressions, as well as sudden key- and time signature changes.
-His style blended classical music with modern jazz, pop and R&B, experimental music and synthwave.
+His more recent releases, which were also uploaded to streaming services, featured unconventional musical elements such as microtonality and complex chords and progressions, as well as sudden key and time signature changes.
+His style blended classical music with modern jazz, pop and R&B, experimental music, and synthwave.